eth-p/uni-chip8/docs/project/Product-Document.md

   - All public-facing documentation will include a contributor report.
   - "fair" will not be semantically analyzed and parsed through legalese.
 Don't be unreasonable.

-### Developer Process

-#### Git Version Control

-Developers should **NOT** attempt to work directly on the master branch.
-The master branch is protected and any attempts to commit directly will be automatically rejected by your git installation.

-Please create your own development branch and work on that.
-Once your changes are complete, create a pull request `yourbranch -> master` in GitHub.

-Pull requests will be automatically tested as laid out [here](#testing).
-If a pull request passes all tests (you will see green check marks), it will be avaliable for merging after team review.

-To ensure consistent commit quality, git hooks have been implemented repository wide.
-These hooks will prevent you from creating commits that violate any of the following conditions:

-- Formatting checks must pass.
-- Profanity checks must pass.
-- The commit message must follow this format: `[module]: [verb] [changes]`
-  - Where `[module]` is a module in `sct info --list-modules`
-  - Where `[changes]` does not end in punctuation.
-  - Where `[verb]` is one of the following:
-    - `Add`
-    - `Change`
-    - `Fix`
-    - `Move`
-    - `Refactor`
-    - `Reformat`
-    - `Rename`
-    - `Remove`
-    - `Update`

-Before committing changes, please run `sct check` and `sct fmt`.

-#### Major Refactoring

-When planning major refactors, please create an issue ticket on GitHub so that all team members are aware of your intentions.
-Creating the ticket will help avoid any major merge conflicts where work by one member becomes redundant.

 ### Work Breakdown

 To view what tasks to do, visit the repository issue tracker.